Armonica/json-schema-builder/README.md

 #Warning!!: Not tested.
-Removed save function.
-Many incompats to arive.
+Removed "save" function.
+Many incompats to arrive.
+To be moved to an indep repo.

 json-schema-builder
 ===================